junyan-tang/HUST-DLCV/README.md

 ## 2. MNIST-GAN
 Use Pytorch to build and train the MNIST-GAN network.
 This trained network can generate new handwritten digital pictures from 0 to 9.
 We tried to find out a generated picture which is closest to pictures in the training set.
 We also figured out how these digits were obtained by linearly interpolating between coordinates in z space of the full model.

+## 3. MNIST-ViT
+Using Pytorch to design and build Vision Transformer, realizing the handwritten number recognition task of MNIST dataset.
+Analyze the function and working mechanism of each module in Vision Transformer like patch size and embedding dimension.